DaniloNovakovic/Chesspernado/README.md

 #### Initial setup

-At the beginning of the game, the player decides places 3 knights and 2 bishops on any column from 1st to 5th row of the board.
+At the beginning of the game, the player decides initial locations for 3 knights and 2 bishops.
+He can place them on any column from 1st to 5th row of the board.
 During this phase player can use :

 - `/end, /exit` - exit the game
 - `/re` - resets the initialization setup